- « Back to Wise Practices

 Feminist Urban Planning

-Track number of engagement sessions and publications.
-Develop assess tools and monitor projects.
+MonitoringThe initiative tracks the number of engagement sessions and publications, develops and assess tools, and monitors projects.

 Lessons LearnedWomen have been often invisible in urban planning.
 Col·lectiu Punt 6, a feminist organisation of women architects and urban planners based in Barcelona, Spain, has developed planning techniques and tools to include women both as objects and subjects of urban planning, and as experts of everyday life.
 The article focuses on the participatory tools that Col·lectiu Punt 6 has developed that can be used in the different stages of planning, from assessing to evaluating planning policies and interventions, as well as tools of women ’s empowerment with the goal of promoting bottom-up models of planning.
 Evidence is shown of how, using these tools, planning becomes more inclusive not only of women in their diversity, but also of children, youth, the elderly, as well as people of different race, ethnicity, income, sexual and gender identities, and capacities.
 Examples from different contexts are provided, from Spain and Latin America.

 Resources and More InformationPlanning from below: using feminist participatory methods to increase women's participation in urban planning